What is Piping MTO or Material Take-Off?

 Note: The above list may vary from company to company.

-Sequence of the piping items within MTO sheet
+The sequence of the piping items within the MTO sheet

 - Spacer & Blanks

-Note: It can be arranged as per the convenience of the users.
+Note: It can be arranged at the convenience of the users.

 What is the Bill of Material (BOM)?

 In the world of piping, the Bill Of Materials (BOM) often appears on a piping isometric drawing.
 The BOM contains the list of all the components required to fabricate and construct the line.
 Piping Isometric provides the list of BOM for a particular line.
 The piping bill of material is not used for purchasing.
 It is used to provide the required material from the warehouse to the fabricator for the construction of the piping system as per the isometric drawing.
 BOM is a document used at the site during the construction phase.